geotrev/undernet/undernet.wiki/introduction.md

 </html>
 ```

+Head over to the [download page](/docs/overview/download) to get Undernet's assets, or see other options for [including it in your pipeline](/docs/overview/build-tooling).

+## About Undernet

+Undernet was created with the goal of simplifying the developer experience, by writing less CSS and giving an easy API for using common interactive UI patterns.

+Undernet can both be a prototyping tool or the basis for your web app.

+## Contribute

+Undernet is completely open source!

 Contribute on [Github](https://www.github.com/geotrev/undernet/issues) if you have requests or a bug to report.
-Be sure to [read the notes](https://www.github.com/geotrev/undernet/master/CONTRIBUTING.md) on contributing a bug or pull request.
+Be sure to [read the suggestions](https://www.github.com/geotrev/undernet/master/CONTRIBUTING.md) on filing a bug or pull request.